-The Board of Directors has established an Audit Committee.
+The Board of Directors has established an Audit Committee and a Compensation and Stock Option Committee.
 The members of the Audit Committee are E. Bruce Fredrikson (chairman), John E. McConnaughy, Jr. and John G. Poole.
 The Audit Committee is empowered by the Board of Directors to review the financial books and records of the Company in consultation with the Company's accounting and auditing staff and its independent auditors and to review with the accounting staff and independent auditors any questions raised with respect to accounting and auditing policy and procedure.
+The Audit Committee operates under a written charter, adopted by the Board of Directors of the Company.